subvisual/subvisual.com/src/posts/2020-09-11-announcing-alchemy-conf.md

 We have evolved from working mainly as a Ruby on Rails consultancy firm to a venture studio during the past few years, where we help create new startups.
-With this transition, we found Elixir to be a valuable alternative that we should invest, and we’ve been working with it for more than four years.
+With this transition, we found Elixir to be a valuable alternative that we should invest in, and we’ve been working with it for more than four years.
 Many of us have been speakers at conferences, written blog posts, talked in podcasts and screencasts, etc. **We still look to inspire those around us, and we can sense a real vibrancy in the booming Elixir community in Portugal.** It feels like 2014